cyham/picoctf2022-writeup/100/credstuff/README.md

 The password was encrypted so, I went to [dcode caesar-cipher](https://www.dcode.fr/caesar-cipher) and used the decoder there to bruteforce the shift value of the password.

-It showed the typical picoCTF wrapper for shift 13 and I used that as my flag.
+It showed the typical picoCTF wrapper for shift 13 and I used that as my flagtime.